-1. Procedure for Hearings on Contributory Health Impairments in Honor Cases: Available to address appropriate cases before the University Honor Committee and relevant issues arising in the context of Interim Suspension; and
+1. Procedure for Hearings on Contributory Health Impairments in Honor Cases: Available to address appropriate cases before the University Honor Committee.

 Procedure for Student Disciplinary Cases Involving Contributory Health Impairments: The University Dean of Students may invoke this Procedure whether or not judicial charges are filed or pending when there is good cause to believe that, based upon a student conduct or behavior, a student presence at the University poses a significant risk.
 In any such instance, the University Dean of Students may require that the student undergo a mental health assessment as one of the conditions for the student return or continued enrollment at the University.